 I also really love the cloth baby books that have the extra sensory input of being able to crinkle, squeeze and crumple the fabric!
 Here are some great cloth books for newborns:

 It’s also good to find books with exciting sounds, rhythms and rhymes.
-Babies can pick up on the rhythm of the rhymes of Dr. Seuss and Mother Goose books, for example, and they enjoy how the sounds in the words come together and repeat.
+Babies can pick up on the cadence of the rhymes of Dr. Seuss and Mother Goose books, for example, and they enjoy how the sounds in the words come together and repeat.
 Listening and learning to identify rhymes also exposes children to a very key skill in learning to read and write – listening for specific sounds within words.
 Learning to isolate and identify specific sounds in words are super-dooper important skills, as they lay the foundation for helping your child figure out how to sound out words when reading or writing.

 Listening to and playing with rhymes are great ways to exercise and practice this skill.
 When I taught kindergarten, I encouraged all families to spend time reading rhyming books and to play rhyming games with their children (i.e. “I spy something that rhymes with ____” or read a rhyming book but omit the rhyming word and let your child figure it out).